 I am a university lecturer at Queensland University of Technology in Brisbane, Australia.
 My area of expertise is secondary (high school) English curriculum, and at the moment I am most interested in the more specific areas of digital literacy, children’s literature and teacher identity.
 Before being a lecturer I worked as a high school English teacher in South Western Sydney (Mac WHAT??!), a job that I loved very much.
 The bonds that I made with my students and colleagues in my school teaching life inspire me daily and energise my university teaching life.

-I have recently completed my PhD at the University of Sydney, titled “Innovation and change in the 1999 NSW HSC syllabus: Challenges and problems”.
+I completed my PhD at the University of Sydney, titled “Innovation and change in the 1999 NSW HSC syllabus: Challenges and problems”.
 In the future I hope to revisit the specific area of senior secondary English in my research.
 In particular I am interested in the student experience, an area on which there is currently very little research.

 In 2007 I won the NSW Premier’s English Scholarship and undertook a study tour focussing on the use of multimedia texts in the English classroom.
 You can read my official report here.

 In 2009 I received a Highly Commended Award from Teaching Australia in the Beginning Teacher category of the Australian Awards for Teaching Excellence.

 This blog is intended as a space for my personal reflection on a range of issues effecting both my teaching and research.
 It is also a place where I can share ideas and resources with friends and colleagues.

 Feel free to comment on my blog – I try to be very good about commenting back!
 And let me know if you also have a blog or online space that I can check out too.